lauralwd/metagenomicspractical/README.md

 ```

 Now run `jupyter notebook` again and check if the software is available to you.
+If the problem returns after you closed your terminal, run the former of these two commands again and start JuPyter after.

 # Help along the way
 When teaching this course during the corona pandemic, I decided to record walkthroughs of the entire practical and post these on youtube.